nucypher/nucypher/docs/source/staking/running_a_worker.rst

 The corresponding endpoint, ``http://<node_ip>:<METRICS PORT>/metrics``, can be used as a Prometheus data source for monitoring including the creation of alert criteria.

-By default metrics will be collected every 90 seconds but this can be modified using the ``--metrics-interval`` option.
+By default, metrics will be collected every 90 seconds but this can be modified using the ``--metrics-interval`` option.
-Collection of metrics will increase the number of RPC requests made to your web3 endpoint; increasing the frequency of metrics collection will further increase this number.
+Collection of metrics will increase the number of RPC requests made to your provider endpoint; increasing the frequency of metrics collection will further increase this number.

 During the Technical Contributor Phase of our testnet, *P2P Validator*